-We will build capacity by supporting professional learning communities and networks of key educational staff from local authorities and the independent school sector, who are responsible for supporting educational establishments and services with safeguarding matters.
-Our focus will be on supporting others to undertake their safeguarding responsibilities.
+We build capacity by supporting professional learning communities and networks of key educational staff from local authorities and the independent school sector, who are responsible for supporting educational establishments and services with safeguarding matters.
+Our focus is on supporting others to undertake their safeguarding responsibilities.